Miguel Rojas Player Props: Dodgers vs. Reds

 Miguel Rojas At The Plate

-- In 74 games played this season, he has not gone deep.

-- Rojas has driven in a run in 11 games this season (14.9%), but has had no multiple-RBI games.

-- He has scored in 29.7% of his games this year, with more than one run scored in 8.1%.
+- He has not gone deep in his 75 games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.